 Somewhere in that vast throng of revelers was Rachel Aiyana Zheutlin, a woman out of time.
 Gordon Ashe, Ross Murdock, and Travis Fox stood looking down at Jerusalem.
-King Solomon had dedicated the Temple of Hashem, God of the Hebrews two days ago, and from what Ashe recalled, blood ran exceedingly freely as 22,000 oxen and 120,000 sheep were presented as peace offerings.
+King Solomon had dedicated the Temple of Hashem, God of the Hebrews, and the entire region was now celebrating the festival of Sukkot.
+From what Ashe recalled, during the dedication, blood ran exceedingly freely as 22,000 oxen and 120,000 sheep were presented as peace offerings.

 “So what now, Gordon?”